-One potential limitation of our evidence is that we mostly focus on information about the exchange rate and the small open economy Switzerland.
-While we believe that households' and firms' decision-making should not differ fundamentally between our context and other settings, an interesting avenue for future research would be to study the role of perceived uncertainty on information acquisition in the context of other variables and other countries.
-Moreover, in light of our findings, a fruitful direction for future research could be to collect panel data with direct measures of information acquisition to better understand to what extent households' and firms' demand for information changes with economic circumstances.
-At a more general level, our findings call for more research on the determinants of attention and information acquisition in the context of macroeconomic beliefs to inform modeling choices.
+One potential limitation is that we mostly focus on the exchange rate and the small open economy Switzerland.
+While we believe that agents' decision-making should not differ fundamentally between our context and other settings, an interesting avenue for future research would be to study the role of perceived uncertainty in shaping information acquisition in the context of other variables and countries.
+Moreover, in light of our findings, it could be fruitful to collect panel data with direct measures of information acquisition to better understand to what extent agents' demand for information changes with economic circumstances.